Leon-OnlineLearning/gesture_recognition/README.md

   `pip3 install -r requirements.txt`

-3. then you can run the following command to enjoy of running the project
+3. then you can run the following command to enjoy of running v2 of the project that uses knn model instead of mobilenet model that i have used in v1

   `pyhon3 -m real_time.real_time_detection_v2`